By Kingfisher Visitor Guides

 There are two main line terminals in the city: Glasgow Central Station, for trains arriving from the South and Glasgow Queen Street Station for trains arriving and departing for the North and East.
 There’s also an extensive network of suburban rail stations.

 Glasgow Airport is eight miles west of the city centre and easily reached by road.
-The airport, which is the eighth-busiest in the UK, has regular flights to London and many other UK destinations, plus regular flights to European destinations and the United States.
+The airport has regular flights to London and many other UK destinations, plus regular flights to European destinations and the United States.
 Further out, Glasgow Prestwick Airport is 32 miles from Glasgow with a train link to the city centre.
 Taxis are plentiful at both.

 The M8 motorway runs right to the city centre and beyond.
 Car parks can be found all around the city centre.

 Buchanan Bus Station is right in the heart of the city.
 Buses leave daily for destinations all over the UK.
 There’s also a massive local bus network across the city with frequent services until late evening when the less regular night services take over.